Addressing Subtle Words and Actions

 raise awareness of unconscious bias and microaggressions

-understand the psychological impact of microaggressions on students of color
+understand the psychological impact of microaggressions on black girls/women

-improve academic achievement by giving students of color a sense of belonging in the learning environment
+achieve success by giving black girls/women a sense of belonging in the learning environment and work environment

 Dr. Misty D. Freeman